 Lighting a Candle

 When you light a candle wick, you’ve started complex chemical reaction that will keep itself alive as long as the candle is intact and the flame is fed.
 First, the heat from the flame melts the wax nearby.
-The wick absorbs the liquid wax, and it travels up the wick to the flame, where it combusts.
+The wick absorbs the liquid wax, and it travels up the wick to the flame, where it combusts, keeping the flame going.

 In a candle, the hydrocarbon fuel comes from the liquid candle wax.
-As the liquid wax rises up the wick and meets the heat of the flame, it starts to break up into a gas.
-More specifically, the fatty hydrocarbon chains break up into individual carbon and hydrogen atoms.
+As the liquid wax rises up the wick and meets the heat of the flame, it starts to break up into a gas composed of carbon and hydrogen atoms.
 With their bond broken, the carbon and hydrogen switch dance partners and bond with the oxygen in the air.
 The carbon’s partnership with oxygen creates carbon dioxide, and water’s meet-up with oxygen makes water vapor.

 Some heat from this reaction escapes from the candle flame and keeps us warm, while the rest melts the next layer of wax to continue the chemical reaction downwards.